-Well-known Australian comedian, speaker and social activist Rod Quantock OAM joined with the SMPCP Elder Abuse Prevention Network to create the reasonably serious podcast Rod Quantock gets serious about ageing to encourage young and old alike to:
+Well-known Australian comedian, speaker and social activist Rod Quantock OAM joined with the SMPCP Elder Abuse Prevention Network to create a podcast series Rod Quantock gets serious about ageing to encourage young and old alike to:

 - challenge ageist and sexist attitudes